GHONGO/WasteMap-Smart-Waste-Management-Reporting-System/README.md

 - Admin Dashboard
 - Mobile Responsive Views

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Team

-- [Your Name/Team Members]

-## 🙏 Acknowledgments

-- OpenStreetMap for map data
-- React Leaflet team
-- MongoDB for geospatial features
-- The MERN stack community

----

-**⭐ Star this repo if you find it helpful!**

 ---

 ## 🎯 Next Development Steps